Learning to Stand in Trinity Posture

 The intent harmonizes with the breath

 When you are of one mind, engage it in your practice with your breath.
 One breath in, one breath out, completes one cycle.
 Breathing in will coordinate with opening movements, defending and expanding.
 Breathing out will coordinate with closing movements, attacking and sealing up.
 We do not execute any movement without the breath.

-As you breathe in, the power is collected; as you breathe out, the power is expressed.
+As you breathe in, the power collects; as you breathe out, the power expresses.
 No movement happens without the breath; it is the engine of your practice.

 Understanding the Six Harmonies is the purpose of practice.
 Practice will create experiences that bring further understanding.
 Understanding will inspire additional questions that can only be answered with more practice.

-Assume the Yin Yang left posture, with the left foot empty and the right foot holding your weight.
-Bend the right knee down so you can reach forward with the heel of your left foot and place it where your toes were in the Yin Yang posture.
+Assume the Universal Post left facing posture, with the left foot empty and the right foot holding your weight.
+Bend the right knee down so you can reach forward with the heel of your left foot and place it where your toes were in the Universal Post.

 Lower the right hand so it fits under the rib cage on your right side.
 The thumb can be as far forward as the belly button, or as far back as the kidney.
 The left hand remains in place, but the palm turns to face away from you, as if you are pushing against something.

 Now that you are in the posture, breathe deeply and focus your gaze between the thumb and forefinger of the left hand (this is called the tiger’s mouth).
-As you breathe in, imagine that an object in the distance is being pulled to you, when you breathe out, imagine that the object is being pushed away.
+As you breathe in, imagine that an object in the distance is being pulled toward you.
+When you breathe out, imagine that the object is being pushed away.

 Count the breaths and check your posture every 15 breaths.
 Ensure that you have not slumped down, that your hands are in the correct position, that your chin is tucked in, the back of the head is raised, and that you have not leaned to the left or right.